 Keep in mind that the leaves shrink, a lot!
 To make 1 serving, use at least 5 large leaves of kale, chard or both.

-- 1 bunch of chard or kale or both (remove the hard spines of the kale)
+- 1 bunch Swiss chard or kale or both (if using kale, remove the spines)

 - 1 - 2 tablespoon harissa